Muscular Endurance is as important as Traditional Strength Training, Balance, and Flexibility.

 Do not worry about the type of exercise or exercise performance.
 All that will improve once you start.

 Walking: It is the most simple exercise.
 You can do it with your children, grandchildren, pets, friends, literally anybody.
 Even if you are alone, get out and start walking.
 You can make many a friend on the way.
 Start with a slow walk and over a short distance if you haven’t done it in a long time.
 The goal is to stay consistent over weeks, months, and years to come.
 It shouldn’t be the distance or the speed initially.
 You can have all those goals when you get used to it.

 Jogging: Even if you start with 20 meters to jog or with a jog walk routine, it will be beneficial.

-Swimming: If you have access to a swimming pool, you are blessed in this heat.
+Swimming: You are blessed in this heat if you can access a swimming pool.
 Just do not think for another moment.
 Jump in the pool even if you do not know about swimming.
 Am I crazy?
-Well, inform the lifeguards there, stay on the side where the water is shallow.
+Well, inform the lifeguards there to stay on the side where the water is shallow.
 You can do a lot of exercise in the pool without knowing about swimming.
 It is easier there as the gravitational pull is less.

-Except for these, there are various others like Pushup, Dips, Squats, resistance training.
+There are also various others like pushups, dips, Squats, and resistance training.
 Resistance bands offer an excellent full-body exercise.
-Buy medium strength resistance bands.
+Buy medium-strength resistance bands.
 You can work all your body parts with these.
 Once again, do not exert yourself much initially.
 Start with 3 to 5 repetitions, and you can increase the same over time.

 Choose the type of training you like so that you look forward to that time of the day.
-Add rest periods to it once a week or a fortnight so that you do not get bored doing the same activity again and again.
-Or you can add a strength training program twice a week so that you can do both types of exercises.
+Add rest periods to it once a week or a fortnight so you do not get bored doing the same activity repeatedly.
+Or you can add a strength training program twice a week to do both types of exercises.

-It is somewhat better to regularly do all the four exercises, i.e., Strength, Endurance, Balance, and flexibility.
+It is somewhat better to regularly do all four exercises, i.e., Strength, Endurance, Balance, and flexibility.